 Phone: +91 374 235 1515

 Bird Guide: There are several bird guides who know the area well, but most of them get booked out months in advance so plan early.
-We employed the services of Probin Hatibaruah and he can be contacted at +91 789 692 4377/936 542 6926.
+For our trip, we were supported by Probin Hatibaruah who can be contacted at +91 789 692 4377/936 542 6926.

 1. Birding in this part of the world is mostly by ear.
 We downloaded bird calls of all the key target species and kept on practicing call identification for over three months before the trip.
 This proved helpful as we were able to concentrate our efforts in a better way and avoided wandering the hills aimlessly.